 Model and predict machinery maintenance periods, ingest sensor information and production quality metrics to limit downtime.

 Anomaly Detection: Automate performance driver and bottleneck identification to predictively mitigate process fluctuation.

 Create automated data funnels to generate deeper insights into quality and production.
 IoT data can enable sophisticated and precise tracking along lines to ensure quality, while maximizing plant capacity.

-Quality Control: Optimize the first-pass yield by tracking in real-time variances that affect quality.
+Quality Control: Product quality and defects tracking.
+Optimize the first-pass yield by tracking in real-time variances that affect quality.
 Create automated quality control systems based on image or time-series analysis, such as object detection, anomaly detection, or signal processing.

 Preventative Maintenance: Predictively monitor asset failures to minimize line down-time.